 If the outcome of the triage appointment is that you are added to the waiting list for a complex assessment the next steps will be as follows:

-You will have been asked at the end of your triage appointment whether you are happy to give details of someone who knows you well, preferably from birth.
+You will be asked at the end of your triage appointment whether you are happy to give details of someone who knows you well, preferably from birth.
 If you have provided these details, we will complete an interview with them about your development or about your current behaviour.

 When you reach the top of the waiting list, you will complete a comprehensive assessment with two experienced clinicians from our team.
 You will meet one clinician at a time.
-We will first complete paperwork and a few small tasks.
-We will then talk to you about your childhood and your current situation.
+The assessment will focus on your childhood and your current situation and you will be asked to complete some tasks that help us to assess your thinking style.
 You can ask questions and share any information that you think is important.

 - You will be given a diagnosis of Autism Spectrum Disorder